How does a secure income work?

 - Take some tax-free cash

-You can usually take up to a quarter of your retirement savings as a tax-free lump sum.
+You can usually take up to a quarter of your pensions savings as a tax-free lump sum.
 You may be able to take more than this if you successfully applied to HM Revenue & Customs for a greater allowance.

 If you want to take tax-free cash, this has to be taken before you buy a secure income.
 Tax rules depend on your individual circumstances and may change in the future.